Italy–Malta relations: Independent relations

 Italy was the first country to establish a diplomatic mission in Malta and the first to appoint a resident ambassador (since then resident at Villa Bel Air in Ta' Xbiex) after Malta achieved independence and became a full member of the UN.
-On December 1, 1964, that the first Italian ambassador presented his credentials to the governor general, Sir Maurice Dorman.
+On December 1, 1964, the first Italian ambassador presented his credentials to the governor general, Sir Maurice Dorman.

 In 1980, Malta entered into a neutrality agreement with Italy, under which Malta agreed not to enter into any alliance and Italy agreed to guarantee Malta's neutrality.
 Malta's relations with Italy have been described as "generally excellent".